IVSoftware/activity-shell-startup/README.md

-Consider using a command line argument to specify the form you want.
-Then one of:

-- Run from command line: `activity-shell.exe "Cars"`
+Consider implementing the use of an optional command line argument as explained below.
+This would provide a flexible way to specify the form you want on-the-fly.
+For purposes of example, suppose one of the app forms is named `CarsForm`.
+This could be specified as the startup form in a variety of ways such as:

 - Run from a Shortcut, where Target property is appended with "Cars"
+- Run from command line: `activity-shell.exe "Cars"
-- For debugging, set the Command Line Arguments using a Launch Profile
+- For debugging, set the Command Line Arguments to "Cars" using a Launch Profile

+In the absence of a command line argument, the implementation below shows the `MainForm` if this is the _first_ time the app is run _or_ the form that was visible on close the _last_ time the app was run.

+***
-This won't change the `Application.Run(new MainForm())` command however, *even if the goal is to start with a different form*.
+Even if the goal is to start with a different form, this shouldn't change the `Application.Run(new MainForm())` command.
+It's just that we're providing a means to startup with "some other" form.

     internal static class Program
     {